geekp2p/DroidCluster/README.md

 - `make compose-config` – validate compose file
 - `make health` – show container health state
 - `make clean-volumes` – remove `adb_keys` and `playflow_data` volumes
+- `make rebuild` – stop containers and rebuild the stack
+- `make clean` – remove containers, images, and volumes
 - `make restart` – restart all services
 - `make doctor` – check for required Docker components

+## Troubleshooting USB

+- Use `dmesg` to inspect kernel messages when plugging in a device.
+- `lsusb` lists detected USB devices on the host.
+- `adb devices` verifies the controller can see the hardware.

 ## Troubleshooting ADB